Chewing the cud, The Complaining Cow

 So, I pinpoint my censorship episode as the time I decided that if I was going to complain I was going to do something about it.
 Principle of the thing, if it was wrong it should be brought to the Powers That Be’s attention regardless of the names I got/get called for doing it!
 This has probably been the driving force in my life, fighting for the rights for children and young people, fighting the systems in local government (as an employee and resident!) and fighting for better customer service.
 All boils down to the same thing, sometimes changes have to be made, it is the “Principle of the thing”.

-Then word of my successes spread and calls for me to share my wisdom grew louder.
 The lovely Karalyne gave me my new and perfect name (she has a Blog here humorous to the point and well written) and The Complaining Cow Blog began…..